lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 5. remove hidden side effects
 6. create a focused helper for a real sub-operation
 7. move reusable behavior into a module
-8. create public behavior explicit through the function API
+8. make public behavior explicit through the function API

-The goal is not to create every function tiny.
+The goal is not to make every function tiny.
 The goal is to create every function understandable.

 ---